 Once you understand those two moves, you know the basics of Fallout: The Board Game, and can proceed easily.
 The game is compatible with one to four players, so you can go alone if you choose, or with friends.

+You can enter the wastelands of Fallout: The Board Game here.
 For a quick rundown, check out Geek & Sundry’s helpful guide to the game:

-Do you have any favourite, easy to learn board games?
+Do you have any favourite, easy-to-learn board games?
 Tell us about them, and why you love them in the comments below.